cockroachdb/docs/v2.1/create-security-certificates.md

 `client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`)
 `client.<user>.key` | Key for the client certificate

-If you have a certificate issued by a public CA to securely access the Admin UI, you need to place the certificate in the directory specified by the `--certs-dir` flag.
+Optionally, if you have a certificate issued by a public CA to securely access the Admin UI, you need to place the certificate and key (`ui.crt` and `ui.key` respectively) in the directory specified by the `--certs-dir` flag.

 Note the following: